 the complex network of actors, processes and relationships to do with food production, processing, marketing, and consumption that exist in a given geographical region that includes a more or less concentrated urban center and its surrounding peri-urban and rural hinterland; a regional landscape across which flows of people, goods and ecosystem services are managed.
 The term ‘City region’ refers not only to megacities and the immediate proximate rural and agricultural areas surrounding them, but also to small and medium-sized towns that can serve to link the more remote small-scale producers and their agricultural value chains to urban center and markets in developing countries…Improved rural-urban connectivity is critical to achieve sustainable food systems, and the city region food system framework provides a manageable approach.
 (Blay-Palmer et al., 2018).

 Governance of city-region food systems is in its infancy, in part because most Canadian city regions themselves are not governed in an integrated fashion, let alone the region's intersection with the food system.
-A case study of Ontario's Greater Golden Horseshoe (Miller and Blay-Palmer, 2018) highlights the opportunities and challenges.
+A case study of Ontario's Greater Golden Horseshoe (Miller and Blay-Palmer, 2018) highlights the opportunities and challenges, as does Martorell (2017) on the Montreal region.
 In general, collaborations are CSO-driven, with many project - based collaborations, a network of food policy organizations (with citizen participation) with some attachments to their municipal councils, food charters existing or emerging in some of the municipalities, and rural-urban linkages somewhat apparent in the way networks and businesses are trying to influence supply chains.
 So, the building blocks of a city - region integrated approach are emerging.
 Linkages with the provincial government are limited an informal, in part because the Ministry of Agriculture, Food and Rural Affairs does not view most city-region actors as their primary client base.
 See Goal 2, Demand - Supply Coordination, Substitution, New Planning Mechanisms for more on linking city regions with their foodsheds.